watson-developer-cloud/node-sdk/README.md

 apps.

 ### Authorization
-Fetch an ephemeral token for use with browser applications using the the [Authorization][authorization] service.
+The Authorization service can generates tokens, this are useful when it's too cumbersome to provide a username/password pair.

-The token can then be passed in HTTP headers using the `X-Watson-Authorization-Token` header.
-Tokens are valid for 1 hour.
+Tokens are valid for 1 hour and need to be send using the `X-Watson-Authorization-Token` header.

 ```javascript
 var watson = require('watson-developer-cloud');